-With Australia’s 25760 km (16000+ miles) coastline, more than most other countries, it should be easy to find enough distinctive spots for photos with a unique and unmistakeably OZ flavour, right?
+With Australia’s 25,760 km (16,000+ mile) coastline, more than most other countries, you’d think it’d be easy to find enough distinctive spots for photos with a unique and unmistakeably OZ flavour, right?

 So why do I repeatedly find myself with shots that could have been taken … well … ANYWHERE??